bogoware/Moneta/README.md

 #### Currency Decimal Places

 An important characteristic of a currency is the number of decimal places it supports.
 When you perform a monetary operation, the result is rounded based on the currency's decimal precision, potentially resulting in rounding errors.

-### Rounding Error Detection

-Moneta aims to facilitate secure monetary calculations through a fluent algebraic API.
-The design goal is to provide an API that allows you to conduct monetary operations within a secure context, detecting and reporting any potential rounding errors.
-This way, you can manage them according to your domain requirements.

-A *rounding error* occurs when an operation cannot be performed without losing precision.
-These errors are influenced not only by the *values* involved in the operation but also by the `RoundingMode` and the `MonetaContext.RoundingErrorDecimals`.

-There are two main causes of rounding errors:
-* Split Operations
-* Floating Point Operations

 ##### Rounding Errors in Split Operations